thwill1000/mmb4l/README.md

          * "Linux x86_64"
      * Note that `MM.INFO$(DEVICE)` will return "MMB4L" for all of these.

+ * `MM.INFO(CALLDEPTH)`
+     * Gets the the current function/subroutine call depth starting at 0 when not in a function/subroutine.
+     * Primarily to help with debugging; though a production use-case might be to allow recursive code to "bail out" if recursion gets too deep.

+ * `MM.INFO(CPUTIME)`
+     * Gets the value (in nanoseconds) of the CPU timer for the MMB4L process.

  * `MM.INFO$(ENVVAR name$)`
      * Gets the value of the named environment variable, or the empty string if there is no such environment variable.